What is cardiac arrest?

 Cardiac arrest is the abrupt loss of heart function in a person who may or may not have diagnosed heart disease.
 The time and mode of death are unexpected.
 It occurs instantly or shortly after symptoms appear.

-Each year, nearly 360,000 emergency medical services-assessed out-of-hospital cardiac arrests occur in the United States.
+Each year, more than 350,000 emergency medical services-assessed out-of-hospital cardiac arrests occur in the United States.

 Is a heart attack the same as cardiac arrest?

 No. The term "heart attack" is often mistakenly used to describe cardiac arrest.
 While a heart attack may cause cardiac arrest and sudden death, the terms don't mean the same thing.
 Heart attacks are caused by a blockage that stops blood flow to the heart.
 A heart attack (or myocardial infarction) refers to death of heart muscle tissue due to the loss of blood supply, not necessarily resulting in the death of the heart attack victim.

 Cardiac arrest is caused when the heart's electrical system malfunctions.
 In cardiac arrest death results when the heart suddenly stops working properly.
 This may be caused by abnormal, or irregular, heart rhythms (called arrhythmias).